Craig G. Rogers

 Craig G. Rogers (born May 26, 1971), is an American urologist and the Chair of Urology Vattikuti Urology Institute at the Henry Ford Hospital in Detroit, Michigan.
-Rogers is known for pioneering minimally invasive robotic kidney surgeries using da Vinci Surgical System including single incision robotic surgeries.
-He was the first surgeon to utilize ultrasound probe in robotic kidney surgery.
-On February 9, 2009 he performed the first twittered live robotic surgery.
+Rogers is known for pioneering robotic kidney surgeries using da Vinci Surgical System including single incision robotic surgeries.
+He was part of a team which pioneered the use of an ultrasound probe in robotic kidney surgery.
+On February 9, 2009, he performed the first twittered live robotic surgery.

 Education and career

 Rogers is a graduate of Stanford Medical School.
 He completed residency at Brady Urological Institute at the Johns Hopkins Hospital as a chief resident.
 He was trained by Patrick C. Walsh.